dcampbell24/iced_7guis/README.md

 ### Flight Booker

-I didn't know how to disable turn the background red, so it doesn't.
+I didn't know how to turn the background red, so it doesn't.

 ### Timer